 VETS IN SPAIN

-Since living in Spain Sharon and Stephen have had to use the services of a local vet on a few occasions, recently for Max who had to undergo an operation, who as you can see felt very sorry for himself at the time.
+Since living in Spain we have had to use the services of a local vet on a few occasions, for Max who had to undergo an operation, who as you can see felt very sorry for himself at the time.
 When we lost Ginger, Max and Shane we can say hand on heart the service and support we received by all the vets and staff was superb.
 We now have a menagerie of animals all looked after by Pepe, Mika, Sam and the team of https://www.facebook.com/almanzoraveterinaria

 The vets speak English and we were extremely happy with the service.
 Prices well I can not say it was cheap in general but I have been told recently that compared to the UK prices what they charge is not too bad.
 You can take out pet insurance should you wish too and we are more than happy to guide and advise on only the very best service providers to meet your needs.